schubergphilis/mcvs-golang-action/README.md

 ## integration

-In order to run integration tests ensure that the code resides in a file with a `_integration_test.go` postfix, e.g., `some_integration_test.go` and add the following header:
+To execute integration tests, make sure that the code is located in a file with a `_integration_test.go` postfix, such as `some_integration_test.go`.
+Additionally, include the following header in the file:

 ```bash
 //go:build integration
 ```

-Once this has been added and `go test ./... --tags=integration` is issued like in this action, both unit and integration tests will be run.
-If the `--tags` step is omitted, only unit tests will be run.
+After adding this header, issue the command `go test ./... --tags=integration` as demonstrated in this example.
+This action will run both unit and integration tests.
+If the `--tags` step is omitted, only unit tests will be executed.